Remod-org/NextGenPVE/README.md

 AllowDropDatabase - Enables pvedrop command and GUI button to reset the database to defaults.
 This wipes everything!!!

 If protectedDays is set to any value other than zero, player buildings, etc. will only be protected if the user has been online sometime within that number of days.

+skyStartHeight and tunnelDepth should be left as-is unless you know what you're doing.
+These are set to determine the target object location for rulesets that are fixed to ground, tunnel, or sky vs. the default of ALL.
+In any case, tunnelDepth must be < 0 and skyStartHeight must be > 0 or they will be reset to the default values.

 "requirePermissionForPlayerProtection" - ONLY set this true if you want a default PVP setting with specific users or groups having protection.
 In this case, perhaps the default rule damage would be set to true with no exceptions.
 Or, you could make exception for player vs. deployables, etc.  Then, each player getting protection from player on player damage would need to have the nextgenpve.use permission.